gregorriegler/gregorriegler.github.io/_drafts/2023-01-10-solo-programming-considered-bad.md

 We have more eyes to spot mistakes, and together we know our tools better and know more about valuable techniques and practices.
 It's proven that complex problems can be solved better and faster through collaborative coding.
 Working on simple applications, we encounter such hard-to-solve problems every day.
-The best thing about coding together is the amplified learning while just having a good time.
+But the best thing about coding together is the amplified learning while having a good time.

 ![Remote Mob Programming](/assets/mob-programming/remote-mob-programming.png "Image Caption") *» A team coding together remotely.*